forestbiotech-lab/PHENO/README.md

 ```

 ## Setup a development environment
 This solution is the best if you want to debug a particular module and deal with the dependencies directly.
-Most containers are based on node will others are python.
-Refere to the docker file to check the appropriate setup of each module.
+Most containers are based on node while others are on python.
+Refer to the dockerfile to check the appropriate setup of each module.
 To get the files on your setup use git.

 Clone repo and init Submodules, replace repository url based on the access to the project. git@github.com...... or https://github.com.......

-**For collaboratores use this**:
+**For collaborators use:**:
 ``` bash
 git clone git@github.com:forestbiotech-lab/ontoBrAPI.git
 cd ontoBrapi